 - Virginia Environmental Laboratory Accreditation Program

-Virginia's Newborn Screening (NBS) (link to NBS page) laboratory testing program is conducted at DCLS.
+Virginia's Newborn Screening (NBS) laboratory testing program is conducted at DCLS.
 The NBS program is responsible for testing every baby born in Virginia for 29 genetic and metabolic disorders.
 These disorders are identified from just a few drops of blood from a heel-stick and when identified can result in life-changing or lifesaving outcomes for the baby.

 DCLS' capabilities and services are constantly changing as the needs of the Commonwealth change.
 Our goal is to ensure prompt laboratory response and testing results in order to prevent diseases and promote a healthier Virginia and Nation.
 Please continue to check our website for updates to available laboratory testing services, courier schedule changes, and more.